Instant macOS install on Proxmox including AMD patches

 I've come across this one before, but the script is doing apt stuff which is really odd so I didn't use it.

-• genewitch an hour ago
+• genewitch 7 months ago

 it's removing the enterprise and ceph repos from proxmox. i can take a screenshot to show you what it's removing.